mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 These release notes cover changes made to the [Mendix Data Hub](/data-hub/).

+## 2022

 ### October 13th, 2022

 #### Fixes

-* Fixed a bug where the re-deployment of an Endpoint resulted in an error incorrectly reporting it to be a duplicate Endpoint being created when in fact it is a re-deployment (update) and not a new (create) deployment.
+* We fixed a bug where the redeployment of an endpoint resulted in an error.
+The error mistakenly reported the redeployed endpoint as a duplicate rather than an update.

-## 2022

 ### October 6th, 2022